quinn-rs/quinn/docs/book/src/quinn/certificate.md

 ## Using Certificates

 In this section we look at certifying an endpoint with a certificate.
-This can be done with either a non-self-signed or a self-signed certificate.
+The certificate can be signed with its own key, or with a certificate authority's key.

 ### Self Signed Certificates